-The events will take place on 6th and 7th of September, 2016, at the La Palm Royal Beach Resort in Accra, under the theme, Translating Commitments into Action.
+The events took place on 6th and 7th of September, 2016, at the La Palm Royal Beach Resort in Accra, under the theme, Translating Commitments into Action.

-The forum will bring together oil palm growers, civil society, financial institutions, supply chain actors, development partners, governments and key experts in the oil palm sector within Africa and beyond.
+The forum brought together oil palm growers, civil society, financial institutions, supply chain actors, development partners, governments and key experts in the oil palm sector within Africa and beyond.

 Investment in the palm oil sector in Africa is growing – bringing with it the potential to provide jobs, improve local economies and reduce rural poverty.
 Future growth in the sector is expected to help close the palm oil deficit and position the region to be a net exporter of palm oil.